phiphi522001/DA-graduation-project/README.md

 ## Dataset used
 [LINK TO DATASET](https://www.kaggle.com/datasets/shrutisaxena/food-nutrition-dataset/)

-**Note**: The dataset has been edited by me (spelling errors in column names) and some columns have been removed for ease of analysis.

-### Overview of the dataset
 This dataset contains data on the nutritional content of many types of food divided into different categories.

 **Description of columns:**